btiernay/elasticsearch-lang-java/README.md

 Java lang Plugin for ElasticSearch
 ==================================

 The Java language plugin enables the use of `java` as the language of scripts to execute.
+It is simple, lightweight and requires no additional classpath dependencies.

 Motivation
 ----------